A Blog Offering from

 I did not grow up in an Italian household, and further do not speak Italian or hold any Italian customs within my lifestyle.
 Okay, I like pasta, but so do many other people who are not Italian.
 My paternal grandfather, from Italy, passed when I was young, as did my paternal grandmother.
 My cousin of Italian and Greek descent will be the first to say that I make “the best Irish lasagne ever” – Americans of Italian descent will appreciate and understand that statement.

 I certainly do have British and Irish blood and ancestry.
 Yes, I do wear flat caps as reported, but I have been wearing them since my secondary school days.
+My great-grandfather (Irish) always donned flat cap, so this style of head-wear is not something I just picked up from nowhere.
 I think this is something that I get a liking for from my maternal great-grandfather as he was always part and partial to a flat cap being Irish and all.
 It cannot be denied that I was born into British history, as where I was born saw almost one-third of the revolutionary battles against British forces fought not just in New York, but the Lake George region.
 The French and Indian War was fought on the very lake which is where I grew up, Lake George, named after King George II.

 The lake is 32 miles long, three and a half miles wide and contains sandy beaches, bays, islands and some of the prettiest scenery that America has to offer.
 It is known as “The Queen of American Lakes”.
 At the south end sits British Fort William Henry, so named for both Prince William, the Duke of Cumberland, the younger son of King George II, and Prince William Henry, Duke of Gloucester, a grandson of King George II and a younger brother of the future King George III, and at the north end in the narrows leading into Lake Champlain sits Fort Ticonderoga, the French fort.
 Almost a quarter of the way up the lake from Fort William Henry sits the town of Bolton Landing, made famous by the luxurious Sagamore Hotel (my favourite place on the lake) and “Millionaires Row” which defined the town and its affluent associations.